andrewahn-ubc/feed-forward-neural-network/README.md

 ## Some goals
 - Once the implementation is done, test it on the MNIST hand-written digits dataset and get a relatively high accuracy (anything >80%).
-- Explore some fun deep learning techniques (learning rate schedules, early stopping, different gradient descent variations, hyperparameter tuning, etc.).
+- Explore some fun deep learning techniques (learning rate schedules, early stopping, different gradient descent variations, hyperparameter tuning, different initializtion methods, etc.).